bihealth/kiosc-server/docs/source/introduction_overview.rst

 SODAR Universe
 --------------

-Kiosc is based on the SODAR core framework and be linked to an upstream SODAR instance to receive projects, users and role assignments.
+Kiosc is based on the `SODAR Core <https://github.com/bihealth/sodar-core>`__ framework and be linked to an upstream SODAR instance to receive projects, users and role assignments.
 Based on the project information, Docker containers can be created from available Docker images and shared with collaborators and customers.

 Technical Description
 ---------------------